cszjyang/tigon/README.md

 # Tigon
 Tigon[^1] is a research distributed transactional in-memory database that synchronizes cross-host concurrent data accesses over shared CXL memory.
 Tigon adopts the Pasha architecture[^2].
 This repository is implemented based on the [lotus](https://github.com/DBOS-project/lotus) codebase from Xinjing Zhou.
+The in-memory B+Tree implementation is adapted from [btreeolc](https://github.com/zxjcarrot/2-Tree/tree/master/backend/btreeolc).
+The lock-free MPSC ringbuffer used for implementing CXL transport is adapted from [waitfree-mpsc-queue](https://github.com/dbittman/waitfree-mpsc-queue).

 This repository contains the following:
 * An implementation of Tigon